Unipotent Factorization of Vector Bundle Automorphisms: Introduction

 Fixing a local trivialization $\rho:V|_U\rightarrow U\times \mathbb R^k$ (resp. $\rho:V|_U\rightarrow U\times \mathbb C^k$) of $V$ over a subset $U\subset X$ we get that a special vector bundle automorphism $S$ satisfies

 where $F$ is a $SL_k$-valued function on $U$.
-In other words, special vector bundle automorphisms can be represented locally as $SL_k$-valued functions.
-In this sense the problem considered by Thurston and Wasserstein can be seen as a special case (given by the cases when $V=X\times \mathbb R^k$ and $V=X\times \mathbb C^k$) of the problem considered in this paper.
+In other words, special vector bundle automorphisms can be represented locally as $\mathrm{SL}_k$-valued functions.
+In this sense the problem considered by Thurston and Vaserstein can be seen as a special case (given by the cases when $V=X\times \mathbb R^k$ and $V=X\times \mathbb C^k$) of the problem considered in this paper.

 We will say that a special vector bundle automorphism $S$ is \emph{nullhomotopic} if there is a homotopy $(t,x)\in [0,1]\times X \mapsto S_t(x)$ such that $S_1=S$, $S_0$ is the identity map on $V$ and $S_t$ is a special vector bundle automorphism for each $t\in [0,1]$.
-Our first result is the following. \begin{theorem} Let $X$ be a smooth manifold and let $\pi:V\rightarrow X$ be a real (resp. complex) vector bundle of rank $k$.
+Our first result is the following. \begin{theorem} Let $X$ be a locally finite finite dimensional CW-complex and let $\pi:V\rightarrow X$ be a real (resp. complex) vector bundle of rank $k$.
 Assume that $k\geq 3$ (resp. $k\geq 2$) and let $S$ be a nullhomotopic special vector bundle automorphism of $V$.
 Then there exist unipotent vector bundle automorphisms $E_1,\ldots, E_N$ such that

 Moreover, for all $j$ we have that $(E_j-\mathrm{id})^2=0$ and $\mathrm{rank}(E_j-\mathrm{id})\in\{0,1\}$. \end{theorem}

 \begin{remark} Note that for a vector space $V$ and for $E\in\mathrm{Iso}(V)$, the conditions that $(E-\mathrm{id})^2=0$ and $\mathrm{rank}(E-\mathrm{id})\in\{0,1\}$ are equivalent to the existence of $\alpha\in V^*$